cchitsiang/awesome-stars/topics.md

 ## raspberry-pi

 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
-Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, Pi 5, any Ubuntu/Debian system, or a VPS.
+Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.
 - [adap/flower](https://github.com/adap/flower) - Flower: A Friendly Federated Learning Framework
 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
 - [home-assistant/core](https://github.com/home-assistant/core) - :house_with_garden: Open source home automation that puts local control and privacy first.